Mar 18, 2020 · Updated: Jul 12, 2021 · by Tim Kamanin

 On this blog, I have two models:

-Post model I have the following ModelAdmin class:
+I have the following ModelAdmin class for the

-Now I want to add a 'view_count' column from a related
+Now I want to add the 'view_count' column from the related

 PostStats model to

 view_count is the name of the field I want to sort by.
 Unfortunately,

 ModelAdmin wasn't happy about it and threw me an error.

 Then, let's try something else.
 So you can add a synthetic column to

 class PostAdmin(admin.ModelAdmin): list_display = ["title", "live", "get_view_count"] def get_view_count(self, obj): return obj.tutorialstats.view_count

 This gives us a